Table of Contents

 /** * Create a dispatcher that has all the configured middleware applied. * * @return CakeRoutingDispatcher */ public static function create() { $dispatcher = new Dispatcher(); foreach (static::$_stack as $middleware) { $dispatcher->addFilter($middleware); } return $dispatcher; } |

-class doesn’t have any special constructing process, constructor isn’t written, so create
+create method creates an instance of Dispatcher class, CoreRoutingDispatcher.
+This is ordinal use of factory pattern.
+Dispathcer class doesn’t have any special constructing process, constructor isn’t written, so create method simply create an instance.

-.
+And with foreach, addFilter method adds each filter pushed in static::$_stack.
 Here, the filters we saw in CakePHP 3 the Way to Reach Controller Invoking part 2 of 3 will be added.

-Let’s look into addFilter
+Let’s look into addFilter.

 addFilter